MadeWithLovelace/CypherMonks/NFTSwaps/README.md

 This folder contains supporting applications or scripts to be used "off-chain" to interact with On-Chain NFT-swap smart contracts.
 Each NFT folder contains a README.md file that lists the applications which can be used for that particular smart contract.

+Alternatively, one could use the Smart Contract Gateway application or something similar.
+We are developing the Smart Contract Gateway in MadeWithLovelace under its own repository.

 ## Using Applications

 At this time we simply have two Python scripts, originally adapted from [logicalmechanism](https://github.com/logicalmechanism/Token-Sale-Plutus-Contract).
 These have been modified, updated, and tested carefully but should still be considered "Use at your own risk" and the source code should be verified before using.